LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: LCollision: Overall Learning Algorithm

 \section{LCollision: Overall Learning Algorithm}

-The overall learning architecture of our method is illustrated in \prettyref{fig:pipeline}.
+Our overall learning architecture is illustrated in \prettyref{fig:pipeline}.
 Our method augments a normal mesh embedding autoencoder with an additional component to classify the collision status.
 Given a latent code $\mathcal{Z}_{all}$ defined as: